debops/debops/docs/ansible/roles/ansible_plugins/getting-started.rst

 The lookup plugins described above normally require the ``debops`` Python module to read their configuration.
 When installed via Ansible Galaxy, the ``debops`` Python module is not available.
-In that case the lookup plugins fall back to reading the ``override_paths`` section directly from the global DebOps configuration directories.
+In that case the lookup plugins fall back to reading the ``override_paths`` section directly from a project-local configuration file or the global DebOps configuration directories.

+Before reading the global directories, the plugins look for a file named :file:`.debops.json`, :file:`.debops.toml`, or :file:`.debops.yml` / :file:`.debops.yaml` in the current working directory (typically the project root where :command:`ansible-playbook` is executed).
+The first readable file found is used.
+This allows you to keep the override configuration in your project repository, alongside the Ansible playbooks.

-The configuration directories are checked in this order (first match wins):
+If no project-local configuration file is found, or it does not contain the relevant ``override_paths`` key, the plugins fall through to the global configuration directories, which are checked in this order (first match wins):

 - :file:`/usr/lib/debops/conf.d/`
 - :file:`/usr/local/lib/debops/conf.d/`